Uzafar90/Lambo-Clone-Project/README.md

 This project was created on a VScode macOS platform but should work on other systems.

 - Tested on VScode macOS
-- React, JSX, CSS, Aos animation, React Router v6.
+- React, JSX, Tailwindcss, frammer motion, React Router v6.
 - node v18.2.0 and npm 8.10.0

 ### Installation